Fisherman's Slum

 People

 Avg.
-Income Per Family
+Family Income

-$ 0 /mo
+$ /mo

 Mumbai’s economy is one of the largest in India, driven by industries such as finance, entertainment, trade, and technology.
 The city is also the heart of Bollywood, India’s thriving film industry, which generates significant revenue and employment.
 Its port is one of the busiest in the country, facilitating international trade and commerce.
 Despite its economic prominence, the city grapples with challenges like overcrowding, traffic congestion, and housing shortages.